-The mortality assumption changed since the 2013 valuation.
-The 2013 mortality assumption used the Uninsured Pensioner 1994 Mortality Table with Generational Mortality Projections using Scale AA.
-The 2014 mortality assumption used the 2014 Private Sector Mortality Table (CPM2014Priv) with 95% scaling factor for male mortality rates, 110% scaling factor for female mortality rates and two-dimensional generational mortality improvements using Improvement Scale B (CPM-B).
-Changing the mortality assumption increased liabilities by \$35 million.
+The mortality assumption used the 2014 Private Sector Mortality Table (CPM2014Priv) with 95% scaling factor for male mortality rates, 110% scaling factor for female mortality rates and twodimensional generational mortality improvements using Improvement Scale B (CPM-B).

 The actuarial present value of pension obligations is deducted from the net assets available for benefits to calculate the actuarial deficit for accounting purposes.